MattKuhn123/MattKuhn123.github.io/_posts/2027-07-31-writing-automated-integration-tests-in-ci.markdown

 As of writing this, I have yet to see if my team mates will adopt this strategy.
 I'm okay with whatever happens, whether they adopt it or not.
 I think this is a well-engineered solution.
 My teammates may disagree, and content themselves to know that I found something that works for me while they continue doing things their own way.

 My aim, all along, was to find ways to serve the team with the extra time in the day that I have.
+In the end, I learned a new technique of testing that is beneficial whether I continue to use AI to write all of the code or not!

-I might not stop here; I might continue to evolve this strategy, if I can think of ways to make it easier for other people to use.
+I might continue to evolve this strategy, if I can think of ways to make it easier for other people to use.

 After all, we are a profession of thinkers and tinkerers!